severalnines/cmon-proxy/README.md

 well (even in case of failures), so you might want to test first

 URLS:
-- proxy/controllers/test: to test a controller
+- proxy/controllers/test: to test a controller (in case of LDAP it only works when the currently logged user is an LDAP user)
 - proxy/controllers/add: to add a new controller
+- proxy/controllers/update: update an existing controller

 The controller parameters can be seen here: https://github.com/severalnines/cmon-proxy/blob/main/config/config.go#L31